-Here on my blog you always find tips on brunch and dinner in Toronto.
-But since I started to work on a co-working spaces once a week I’m discovering new places for lunch in the city.
+Here on my blog you can always find tips on brunch and dinner in Toronto.
+But since I started to work in a co-working space once a week I’m discovering new places for lunch in the city.
 And when we have to choose a place to lunch on a workday, budget is important.

-I ordered The Original burrito bowl ($11.95) witch comes with a base of rice, beans, guacamole, pico de gallo, lettuce, jack & oaxaca cheese, sour cream and a protein of your choice.
+I ordered The Original burrito bowl ($11.95) which comes with a base of rice, beans, guacamole, pico de gallo, lettuce, jack & oaxaca cheese, sour cream and a protein of your choice.
 I chose carne asada (roasted meat).

 Hubby ordered Cali Burrito Bowl ($11.95).
 The main difference is, instead of beans, it comes with sweet potatoes.
 He’s not a big fan of beans like me.

 As I mentioned, there’s a “sauce bar” and I got the “suave” one.
 It’s a little more spicy than I expected because “suave” means something like “mild” in Portuguese and Spanish, and that was definitively not mild!
 But I liked it.
 Just be sure to taste it before you put a lot on your plate.

 This place is a good option for an affordable yet enjoyable meal in Downtown Toronto.
 It was so nice that we went back there several times later.